 Alternatives to Putting Vicks Directly in Bath Water

-While I was sorely disappointed that my first experiment with Vicks didn’t turn out as well as I’d hoped, I was determined to figure out alternatives to putting Vicks VapoRub directly into my bathwater: After some experimentation, I have come up with some great options that allow me to come up with that delicious menthol relief when I feel yucky.
+While I was sorely disappointed that my first experiment with Vicks didn’t turn out as well as I’d hoped, I was determined to figure out alternatives to putting Vicks VapoRub directly into my bathwater: After some experimentation, I have come up with some great options that allow me to experience delicious menthol relief when I feel yucky.

 In order to come up with these other methods of relieving a cough or cold, I first researched the active ingredients in Vicks.
 These include menthol and camphor, which are both cough suppressants and topical analgesics, as well as eucalyptus oil, which is a cough suppressant.

-So without further ado, I present these alternatives to putting Vicks Vaporub directly into bathwater:
+In any case, I now present these alternatives to putting Vicks Vaporub directly into bathwater:

 1. Rub In Vicks Before You Get into the Tub